SwingGuy1024/Blog/Exception Antipatterns.md

 public void foo() throws MyException, AnotherException, SomeOtherException, YetAnotherException {
 Throwing multiple checked exceptions from your method is fine, as long as there are different possible courses of action that the caller may want to take, depending on which exception was thrown.
 If you have multiple checked exceptions that basically mean the same thing to the caller, wrap them in a single checked exception.

-Catching Exception
-Example:

-try { foo(); } catch (Exception e) { LOG.error("Foo failed", e); }
-This is generally wrong and sloppy.
-Catch the specific exceptions that can be thrown.
-The problem with catchingException is that if the method you are calling later adds a new checked exception to its method signature, the developer's intent is that you should handle the specific new exception.
-If your code just catches Exception (or worse, Throwable), you'll probably never know about the change and the fact that your code is now wrong.

-Destructive Wrapping
-Example:

-catch (NoSuchMethodException e) { throw new MyServiceException("Blah: " + e.getMessage()); }
-This destroys the stack trace of the original exception, and is always wrong.

 Log and Return Null
 Example: